MoonPoet/xaprb-src/content/blog/2014/time-series-databases-influxdb.md

 queries.
 This is relatively friendly for machines to work with, too.

 Two others that I don't know much about are the [Sky behavioral database](http://skydb.io/) and [SciDB](http://scidb.org/).
-The latter has a strange "feel" to me, sort of like the R language -- it feels like it was built by people who don't know how a database should feel, just as R was apparently designed by people who aren't programmers.
+The latter has a strange "feel" to me, sort of like the R language---it feels like it was built by people who don't know how a database should feel, just as R was apparently designed by people who aren't programmers.